shibocuhk/upyun-django/README.md

 ### UpYunStaticStorage
 By setting `STATICFILES_STORAGE=upyun_django.UpYunStaticStorage`, you can collect you static file to upyun cdn.
 `collectstatic` use modified_time to decide whether copy the file or not.
-To reduce the number of request, this class will preload all the entry in the cloud and save to the local hash.
+To reduce the number of request, this class will preload all the entry on the cloud and save to the local cache.

 ## Installation